• Skip to main content

 The fish in sushi is an excellent source of omega-3 fatty acids, which aid brain function and help reduce the risk of heart attack and stroke.

-Sushi is also often made with fresh vegetables, including cucumbers, avocado, and bell peppers, which are great sources of fiber and antioxidants that flush out free radicals.
+Sushi is also often made with fresh vegetables, including cucumbers, avocados, and bell peppers, which are great sources of fiber and antioxidants that flush out free radicals.
 This prevents cellular oxidative damage and lowers your risk of heart disease, diabetes, and cancer.

 Sushi rolls often contain a seaweed called nori, which is rich in magnesium, calcium, phosphorus, iron, thiamine, and vitamins A, C, and E. It’s also the best dietary source of iodine.